Make a freedom of information (FOI) request

 - after contacting the relevant service area.

-To make a request, email our Information Governance Team using the email below.
+To make a request, email our Corporate FOI Team using the email below.
 You must include:

 - what information you are requesting